||Replacing the Internal

 Now, with that out of the way...
 You'll need a battery holder.
 I

-battery holder.
+make sure it is a surface mount part.
 Of course, you'll also need a CR2032 3V lithium battery.
 These are

 very common and are very inexpensive.
 (Mouser sells them, too.)

 - Remove the battery pack and belt clip from the radio.

 - Remove the 4 screws that hold the battery mounting bracket

 - Remove the spring clip and the battery latch slide piece.

 Take careful note of how they were installed before you remove them.

 - Remove the 5 screws that hold the back of the radio on.
 Be

 very careful not to strip the slots in these little Phillips screws.
 I